opendocsg/opendoc-sensor-data-exchange/User Guide/Home Page.md

 - Account Settings – Click to update user information
 - Feedback – Click to provide feedback such as future enhancements and improvements
-- Manage Users – Only Administrator role can view and manage users, see [Insert x-ref - Manage Users]
+- Manage Users – Only Administrator role can view and manage users, see **Manage Users**
 - Report vulnerabilities – Click to report vulnerability using this [link](https://www.tech.gov.sg/report_vulnerability)
 - Logout – Click to log out to the application